-If this is your first time ever registering with disability resources, complete the Student Application to request accommodations.
+If this is your first time ever registering with accessibility services, complete the Student Application to request accommodations.
 If you want to modify or request additional accommodations, select Additional Documentations and complete the form.

 In order to receive accommodations, the student must register and request accommodations in a timely fashion.
 For example, faculty need typically at least a week’s notice in order to arrange for alternate testing locations and extended time.